Lecture 5th/ 6th semester

 The lecture Macroeconomics II covers topics from behavioural macroeconomics.
-Unfortunately, this is not yet a fully elaborated field.
-We will therefore cover all kind of topics from behavioural economic theory and discuss the links or the potential links to macroeconomics.
+As this is not yet a fully elaborated field, we will cover topics from behavioural economic theory and discuss the links or the potential links to macroeconomics.
 The material in this course and the link between psychology, behavioural economics and macroeconomics is therefore subject of ongoing research.

 In this sense this lecture is a perfect example of research-oriented teaching -- one of the building blocks of JGU Mainz.
-As a downside, this implies that there is no textbook that covers all the material which is taught in the course.
-Students will be rewarded for this lack by an insight into state-of-the art research and thinking.
+Students will get a unique insight into state-of-the art research and thinking.

 The lecture consists of the following four parts

 The slides for the lecture are already available.

 The tutorial also offers various innovations.
 Three tutorials will be held in the standard classroom style.
 The other three will take place in the computer pool.
 Students will get to know matlab, a widely used software that allows to compute numerical solutions.
 The importance of matlab of course goes much beyond behavioural macroeconomics, economics or business administration.
 It is used in finance, in mathematics and in many other fields.
 Large banks and insurance companies also use matlab (or closely related other numerical software).
 Students will learn matlab from scratch (no previous programming experience is required) and learn how to plot figures, run loops, use if-conditions and solve differential equations.
 All of this will be taught using the questions on the problem sets of this course.
 A close link between economic intuition and numerical solutions will always be present.

 The course is assessed via a written closed-book exam lasting one hour.